mrhorin/suggestrap/README.md

   {"id":5, "age":28, "name":"Jane"}
 ]
 ```
-When an user types a value into a target form, Suggestrap replaces a wildcard, which is a part of a JSON URL, with the value.
+When an user types a value into a target form, Suggestrap replaces a wildcard, a part of a JSON URL, with the value.
 For example, if the JSON URL is 'https://example.com/json/users/%QUERY' and the inputed value is 'ja', Suggestrap genetates 'https://example.com/json/users/ja' and requests a JSON file to the server.
 The server searches suggestions with the value and returns the JSON file.
-A suggestion element is created by suggestrap and then it is inserted into next to the target element, which you specify.
+A suggestion element is created by suggestrap, and then it is inserted into next to the target element, which you specify.
 ```html
 <input id="target" type="text">